JithinKS97/insights/OriginOfLife.md

 Another observed fact is that atoms can join together to form molecules that have very interesting properties.
 Some molecules formed are very stable, so they tend to stay longer.

 Now assume that a molecule formed that is very stable somehow has obtained the ability to create a copy of itself from the surrounding raw material molecules.
-We can delve into the chemistry of this, but let's just assume that this happened.
+We could delve into the complex chemistry of how something like this could happen, but let's not do that and just assume that this happened.

 Now what will happen, is more and more copies of this molecule will be created.
 And since it's stable, it stays for a long period of time, to leave more copies.